microsoft/hands-on-lab-acs-teams/docs/workshop.md

 # Lab 4 - Map Azure Communication Services Users to your own users

 In this lab, you will create a user mapping between your own users and the Azure Communication Services users.
-In fact, in a real world scenario, you will have to map your own users to an identifier of the Azure Communication Services.
+In fact, in a real world scenario, you will have to map your own users to an identifier of the Azure Communication Services and store it somewhere.
 This is necessary if you want to be able to track the history of the calls, messages, etc.

 ![architecture 4](assets/architecture-lab-4.jpg)

-You will use a fake backend server with an in memory database to store the user mapping and simulate the user authentication.
+You will use a fake backend server with an in memory database to store the user mapping and simulate the user authentication, this means that everytime you restart the server the data stored in memory will be lost, this is off course just for the purpose of the lab, in a real project you will have to choose a persistent storage that fit your need.
 Most of the code is already done for you, you just need to implement the identification of the user.

 ## Create a user identification method